rust-lang/rfcs/text/0000-target-extension.md

 - `x86_64-unknown-freebsd12` (in development)

-At the opposite, OpenBSD only release major versions (even if expressed with two digits versions), and a breaking change could occur at each version:
+At the opposite, OpenBSD only release major versions (even if expressed with two digits version), and a breaking change could occur at each version:
 - `x86_64-unknown-openbsd6.0` (currently supported)
 - `x86_64-unknown-openbsd6.1` (currently supported)
 - `x86_64-unknown-openbsd6.2` (in development)